House of Commons Science and Technology Committee publishes report

 d. what the major milestones for the plan are, as well as when they are expected to be achieved.

-The Government should learn from previous carbon capture and storage projects and ensure that a sufficient number of projects, of sufficient scale, are undertaken to optimise the chance of successful deployment, and that the knowledge gained from publicly-funded work is publicly accessible.
+The Government should learn from previous carbon capture and storage projects and ensure that a sufficient number of projects, of sufficient scale, are undertaken to optimise the chance of successful deployment, and that the knowledge gained from publicly-funded work is publicly accessible. - Clean growth regulation of the energy market: The Government should consider the case for amending Ofgem’s principal objective so that it explicitly

-10. Support for local authorities: The Government should support local authorities and members of the public in contributing to the UK’s net zero target.
+includes ensuring that regulations align with the emissions reduction targets set out in the Climate Change Act 2008. - Support for local authorities: The Government should support local authorities and members of the public in contributing to the UK’s net zero target.
 For local authorities, this should include access to low-cost, long-term finance as well as a statutory duty to develop emission reduction plans in line with the national targ ets set by the Climate Change Act 2008.
 For members of the public, the Government should publish an easily accessible central guide explaining what measures households can take to support decarbonisation and re-introduce a bespoke telephone and visiting advice service.

 Rt Hon Norman Lamb MP, Chair of the Science and Technology Committee, said: